What is the main source of law authorising this entity form?

 What are the periodic accounting obligations incumbent upon the entity?
 To whom must those accounts be submitted?

-Generally, at the end of an annual accounting period, the MMLLC is required to prepare and submit Audited Financial Statements to the Tanzania Revenue Authority and the BRELA.
+Generally, at the end of an annual accounting period, the MMLLC (Company Limited by Shares) is required to prepare and submit Audited Financial Statements to the Tanzania Revenue Authority (TRA) and the Business Registration and Licensing Agency (BRELA).
+For a listed company, the statement need to be published in the company’s website.

 Is the entity permitted to determine its own financial year?

-Yes, but the entity must notify the Tanzania Revenue Authority.
+Yes, but the entity must notify the Tanzania Revenue Authority (TRA) and Business Registration and Licensing Agency (BRELA)

 Is the entity subject to any statutory (external) auditor obligations?

-Yes, Audited Financial Statements must be audited by an independent auditing firm duly licensed to practice in Tanzania.
+Yes, Audited Financial Statements must be audited by an independent auditing firm/auditor duly licensed to practice in Tanzania.

 Requirements to appoint other persons (officers, secretary, internal auditor / accountants).
 If so, what are their functions?
 Are there any residency requirements?